kovyrin/teleport-exec/RFD.md

 We're going to apply the following design decisions while building the library:

-* Just like in unix process management, we keep finished command status and command logs only until someone calls `Status()` on it (think of it just like a zombie process).
+* Finished process state and logs will remain on the server and there will be no explicit way to delete those.
+It opens the server up to a number of DoS attacks and in a production scenario some kind of cleanup logic would need to be implemented (docker-like explicit delete command, time-based expiration, etc).

 * To avoid storing all output in memory while allowing us to stream command output from the beginning, we follow the approach used by Docker: log into a file per container and stream from the file as needed.
-The file is deleted when the command status is consumed by the user.
+The file is never deleted (see above for clarifications).

 * All processes started by the server share the same process group, so that we could kill them all as a group when killing the command.